WhelWomen's Health Evidence Lab

 A focus on women

 Whel exists to address the structural under-study of women's hormonal and reproductive health, a field that, until the NIH Revitalization Act of 1993, did not even require women in clinical research.
-That focus is deliberate and permanent.
-Every condition Whel adds will be a women's health condition.
+That focus is deliberate and permanent, and every condition we add will be a women's health condition.

 The six conditions, mapped